 Previously, Zimmerman was the Deputy Associate Administrator and served as the principal advisor to the ORR Associate Administrator, coordinating the development of strategic plans and budgets for ORR to successfully accomplish the Agency's mission in accordance with the Administrator's goals and priorities.
 She worked with other Senior-level FEMA officials to assure that FEMA responds rapidly and effectively to legislative requirements and Presidential directives.

-Zimmerman brings decades of state-level emergency management experience to her position at FEMA.
+Zimmerman brings years of state-level emergency management experience to her position at FEMA.
 Prior to her assignment, she served as the Assistant Director of Recovery for the State of Arizona.
 Throughout the years she acted as the Governor's Authorized Representative for numerous federally-declared disasters as well as scores of state level disaster response and recovery operations.